Do It 4 Ur Kidz Scholarship

 Number and Size of Awards

-Number of recipients and amounts vary; paid in one lump sum in the Fall semester.
+Number of recipients and amounts vary; paid in one lump sum in the Fall and divided equally between the Fall and Spring semesters.

 Allowed Use of Award